 - "Sometimes I just want something simple for lunch."

 Remember, sometimes the very act of needing someone to come with them to a doctor's appointment can be frustrating for your loved one.
-Unless you are in a position of advocating on their behalf because they can't do it for themselves, keep their level of independence in mind.
+Unless you are in a position of advocating on their behalf because they can't do it for themselves, keep their level of independence in mind while performing any caregiver duties.
 Don't talk over your loved one or assume control of their care without their permission.
 Do they just need you to give them transportation to the doctor's office, but would rather have you stay out of the exam room?
 If you're in the exam room, do you respect that it's their appointment?
 Do you let them get all the answers they need before you ask the questions you have for the doctor?

-Although you may be intensely focused on caring for your loved one, it is still important to find time to unwind.
+Although you may be intensely focused on caregiver duties for your loved one, it is still important to find time to unwind.
 Make time for activities you enjoy that will help you de-stress, even if that’s simply reading, walking, or taking a bath.
 If you are exhausted or run down, you will not be able to be the best caregiver you can be.
 Plus, if your loved one sees that you’re not taking time for yourself, they can begin to worry about you, which is not good for their health.

 Laugh Out Loud